 Who is Eligible?

-An elder 60 years of age, or older, or the spouse* of an eligible elder, who:
+An elder 60 years of age, or older, who:

 - Is unable to prepare a balanced meal because of physical, mental, or emotional limitations, or